qinxs/dragula2/.github/contributing.markdown

 ### Test

+For testing, we use [Web Test Runner](https://modern-web.dev/guides/test-runner/), which uses Mocha.
+Because the original Dragula used Tape and tape-run (which don't support ESM at the time), we use a little [shim](../test/lib/base.js) to be able to keep the syntax largely unchanged.

 Run the command below to execute all tests in a DevTools window through Electron.
 Note that the DevTools will get reloaded whenever your test files change, making tests a breeze!

 ```shell